undergrad-partner-school

 The student-to-faculty or student-to-professor ratio is the number of students compared to the number of professors at a school.

 According to the most recent data, the student-faculty ratio at University of North Texas was 26:1: that means 26 students per one teacher.
-According to the most recent information, there are 2,043 faculty members at this school.
-Out of that number, there were 1,023 men and 1,020 women.
+According to the most recent information, there are 2,043 teachers at this school.
+Out of that number, there were 1,023 male and 1,020 female faculty members.

 Student Population Diversity Graph